fdazen/fda-documentation/rooms_set_up.md

-Let's start by set up the number of floors in your property.
-This is important as you will be able to group your rooms by the floor they are on!
+Let's start by set up floors at your property as this is a requirement for room configuration.
+Floors also serve to group together your rooms on the Tape Chart and on the Housekeeping tab.

  - In the Admin Settings, click on the link **Floors** under section _Property Info_: